 The state of Punjab has also gained true recognition among all individuals due to the presence of forestry, tourism, agriculture, industries and minerals.
 Livestock is also one of the other key highlights of the state.
-However, the state of Punjab has scarcity as far as basic minerals and fuels remain concerned.
+However, the state of Punjab has scarcity as far as basic minerals and fuels are concerned.
 This is one of the prime factors behind the poor rate of industrial development.
-Agriculture has been always a strong point as far as the economy of the state remains concerned.
+Agriculture has been always a strong point as far as the economy of the state is concerned.
 The state has indeed made a huge impact in the overall economy of the country as far as production of wheat is concerned.
 A few of the agriculture-based industries you can always associate with the state include paper, wood, beverages and food products.
 More Detail >>

-The state boasts of sikhs occupying more than sixty percent of the entire population.
+The state boasts of Sikhs occupying more than sixty percent of the entire population.
 Some of the other communities that form a major part of the state include Hindu, Jains, Muslims, Christians and many other communities.
 A large part of the Sikh community that forms an integral part of the state comprise of the Jat Sikhs.
-In the year 2011, the population of the state was 27,704,236.
+In the year 2011, the population of the state was 2,77,43,338.
 No less than twenty percent of the entire population of the state has migrated from different regions in India.
 There is a constant decline in the sex ratio.
 The survey reveals the fact that the sex ratio has witnessed a significant drop in the last twenty years.

 Society and Culture

 The culture of the state of Punjab is diverse.
 The culture of the state bears a true reflection of the multidimensional heritage pertaining to the ancient civilizations.
 A majority of all tourists is equally fascinated in coming to terms with the unique charm that the festivals of the state reflect.
 A few of the prime ingredients that prove to be an integral part of the festival include popular dance forms, fun-loving folktales and flamboyant clothes.
 The festivals boast of their own unique charisma and features different forms of recreational activities such as Baisakhi, Bhangra and Gidda.
 A majority of all the festivals that associate with the state of Punjab bears a true reflection of immense energy.
 The festivals and culture seem to delight one and all tourists who plan to visit the beautiful land.
-The contemporary pleasures that you can relate to this particular state are a few of the other reasons behind the state being as the ultimate paradise of a majority of all tourists.More Detail >>
+The contemporary pleasures that you can relate to this particular state are a few of the other reasons behind the state being as the ultimate paradise for a majority of tourists.More Detail >>

-There can be least denying the fact that Punjab is not far behind as far as tourism remains concerned.
+There can be least denying the fact that Punjab is not far behind as far as tourism is concerned.
 The fact that the Indian city of Punjab boasts of history, cuisine and culture are a few of the prime reasons as to why tourists are more than excited in visiting the state.
 A few of the cities that experience excellent tourist transportation include Patiala, Jalandhar, Amritsar and Ludhiana.
 The healthy public transportation of the state is one of the other motivating factors behind the increase in the number of tourists, thus thronging every city of the state.
 Tourists can expect to gain the ultimate thrill of a number of motivating factors including history, spirituality, culture and an ancient civilization.
 A few of the other attractions that seem to delight every concerned tourist include shrines, temples, historic battle sites and mesmerizing examples of Sikh architecture.
 More Detail >>

 Blogs about Punjab

-Last Upadted on : 15/07/2013
+Last Upadated on : December 19, 2014